Taxel/PlexTraktSync/README.md

   - Enter `urn:ietf:wg:oauth:2.0:oob` as the redirect url
   - You can leave Javascript origins and the Permissions checkboxes blank

 - Run `plextraktsync`, the script will ask for missing credentials
+> **Note**
+> To setup the credentials in the Docker Container, refer to the [Initial setup of the Docker container](#initial-setup-of-the-docker-container) section

 - At first run you will be asked to setup Trakt and Plex access.